extism/docs/docs/integrate-into-your-codebase/dotnet-host-sdk.md

 ### Host Functions

-If your plug-in has any [host functions](/docs/concepts/host-functions), you can implement them in Csharp and pass them to the plug-in:
+If a plug-in expects to call any [host functions](/docs/concepts/host-functions), you can implement them in C# and pass them in:

 ```csharp
 var userData = Marshal.StringToHGlobalAnsi("Hello again!");